OnyeCode/alx-system_engineering-devops/0x00-shell_basics/README.md

 "7-movethatfile" file, is a bash script that move the file "betty" from "/tmp/" to "/tmp/my_first_directory".
 "8-firstdelete" file, is a bash script that deletes the file betty from the /tmp/my_first_directory.
 "9-firstdirdeletion" file, is a bash script that delete the directory my_first_directory that is in the /tmp directory.
+"10-back" file, is a bash script that changes the working directory to the previous one.